 The Master Plan

-For nearly 150 years, The Irvine Ranch® has been privately owned.
+For more than 150 years, The Irvine Ranch® has been privately owned.
 From the beginning, James Irvine instilled an attitude toward the land that endures to this day: The Irvine Company views The Ranch as a valuable, nonrenewable resource that must be managed with careful planning and long-range vision.

 This view prevailed in the early 1960s when the company resisted pressures to sell off The Ranch piecemeal to developers.
 Instead, the Irvine Company's board of directors made a historic decision to draft a sophisticated Master Plan that would guide the orderly development of the entire Irvine Ranch.

 The plan called for a balance of land uses to support economic growth and promote quality of life, including a variety of housing types, job centers, shopping centers, generous recreation and abundant open space.
 Planners further anticipated the need to add sufficient schools, churches, parks, roads, and utilities to serve The Irvine Ranch.

 The Irvine Ranch Master Plan allows for flexibility to respond to new needs in changing times and to expand on architect and planner William Pereira's original vision and guiding principles.

 Pereira was a renowned planner and architect whose most famous work is probably San Francisco's iconic needle-like Transamerica building.
 He also designed the Irvine Company's twin building headquarters in Newport Beach, as well as the Los Angeles County Museum of Art and UC San Diego's Geisel Library.
 In September 1963, his Master Plan for The Irvine Ranch landed him on the cover of Time magazine.